emzSid/ScyPhy-Football-Data-Project/README.md

 ### Motivation:
-Since in July 2022 the uefa womens euro (football tournament) starts, I was motivated to work with corresponding Fifa football player data.
+Since the uefa womens euro (football tournament) starts in July 2022, I was motivated to work with corresponding Fifa football player data.
 Regarding the functions, I tried to think about things a fan or coach would like to know before the tournament starts.
 In the end I came up with the functions specified below.

 ### Datasource
 As data source, I use the csv file called female_players_22.csv from the fifa 2022 dataset from Kaggle (https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset?select=female_players_22.csv).
-To run the code it is neccessery to download the csv file from Kaddle
+To run the code it is neccessery to download the csv file from Kaggle

 ### Function Description:
 1. player_type_dis(dataframe, specification): restructures the dataframe and